dhanrajdinesh/go-api/README.md

 Run in local:
 - Clone the repo in the local.
-- add DB configurations in initDB func, inside main.go file.
+- add Postgres DB configurations in initDB func, inside main.go file.
 - Then run the command `go run main.go'.

 API: